Intermediate Algebra Workshop (ARC 35)

 - The workshop is online.
 The lecture section is a set of instructional videos and materials that students access during the week.
 The lab meets online 2 times per week.
 Participation in these lab sections will account for a portion of the overall score.

 - Information about the online workshop will be available in iLearn after you register in R'Web.
-Once you register in R'Web, your access to the workshop in iLearn should be available by July 20, iLearn Information.
+Once you register in R'Web, your access to the workshop in iLearn should be available around a week before the workshop starts, iLearn Information.

-- In Summer 2020, the workshop will run from July 27 until September 11 and the Final Exam will take place on September 12.
-The Final Exam MUST be proctored via ProctorU.
+- In Summer 2021, the workshop will run from July 26 until September 10 and the Final Exam will take place on September 11.
+The Final Exam will be proctored online.

 Program Policy and Procedure